-After you make changes on a page of the AV UI and click the Apply or Save button, your changes are saved for the current session but are not retained when you restart the switch.
+After you make changes on a page of the AV UI and click the Apply button (or, in some windows, the Save button), your changes are saved for the current session but are not retained when you restart the switch.
 That is, your running configuration is not saved to the startup configuration (the startup-config file), which means that it is not yet permanently saved.

-For information about saving your current changes (your running configuration) to the startup configuration, see Save the running configuration on page 54.
+For information about saving your current changes (your running configuration) to the startup configuration, see Save the running configuration on page 73.